kagrant001/notesEloqJS/notes.md

     return new groupIterator(this);
   }
 }
+/*

-//all this class is doing is making data passed into group readable for a for/of loop, not actually iterating through an object and doing x,y,z with it class groupIterator {
+all this class is doing is making data passed into group readable for a for/of loop, not actually iterating through an object and doing x,y,z with it
+*/
+class groupIterator {
   constructor(group) {
     //x is a property that tracks position